 In addition, if the officer did not have a valid legal reason to stop your vehicle the court may exclude all evidence against you, including breath tests results and the officer's opinion and observations.
 Fighting a Search and Seizure violation by the officer requires a competent attorney with the facts on your side, and could ultimately result in the dismissal of your charge.

 Field Sobriety Tests

 As part of an officer's DUI investigation they typically request a driver to perform field sobriety tests.
-These tests could include standing on one leg, touching your finger to your nose, reciting the alphabet, and walking each step with the heal of one foot touching the toe of another.
+These tests could include standing on one leg, touching your finger to your nose, reciting the alphabet, and walking each step with the heal of one foot touching the toe of the other in the straight line.
 The officer then “scores” your performance on these tests to determine whether a driver should be arrested.
 Most people are surprised to learn the criteria for “scoring” is very strict on the driver, i.e. more than one small mistake on a test is considered a failure.
 For example, the “heal-to-toe” test has more than a dozen scoring criteria.
 If a driver misses or forgets more than one step the result is scored as a failure and the driver may be susceptible to arrest.
 This may be the case even if the driver has physical disabilities.

 The Breath Test

+There are also defenses to the State's scientific evidence.
 The breath test results may be inaccurate or unreliable for a variety of reasons.
 Inaccurate intoxilyzer readings could be caused by such things as the failure of the police to observe you for 20 minutes before the test, the lack of proper training and licensing of the operator, and hiccups or burping.
 Occasionally, an exceptional performance of the field sobriety tests on videotape can cast doubt on the accuracy of a high breath test result.